sewil/web-publisher/README.md

 }
 ```

-- entry: The entry file that may also link to one or several of the included files.
+- entry: The entry file, preferably your web index file.
 - uploadDirectory: The relative FTP directory where the files will be uploaded.
 - include: Array of files to include in the upload.
-  - file: The path of the file to upload.
+  - file: The local path of the file to upload.
   - entryLinkPattern (Optional): If the entry links to this file, this pattern will be used to replace the link reference in the entry file with the latest file hash.

 # Technologies